 - 2.5.1.
-In the case of Graduate Certificates, Graduate Diplomas, Postgraduate Certificates, Postgraduate Diplomas and Higher Degrees of Master, the discretionary award of credits shall not be used as a means to facilitate the progression of a candidate through a Programme of Study. - 2.5.2.
-If the Progression Board is applying discretionary credits as a means to facilitate progression on First Degrees, the Board shall ensure that: - 2.5.2.1. the candidate shall have taken all re-assessment opportunities in the course(s) in question and shall have gained a Grade F in the re-assessment: - 2.5.2.2. the candidate shall have satisfied the specified criteria for progression; - 2.5.2.3. the discretionary credits shall not be applied to courses which are prerequisites; - 2.5.2.4. the candidate shall be given the opportunity to take alternative courses in order to minimise the possibility of having insufficient credits for the award of a degree. - 2.5.2.5.
-The standards and learning outcomes of the award shall not be compromised by the discretionary award of credits. - 2.5.2.6.
+In the case of Graduate Certificates, Graduate Diplomas, Postgraduate Certificates, Postgraduate Diplomas, Higher Degrees of Master, and taught components of Postgraduate Research, the discretionary award of credits shall not be used as a means to facilitate the progression of a candidate through a Programme of Study. - 2.5.2.
+In the case of First Degrees only, if the Progression Board is applying discretionary credits as a means to facilitate progression, the Board shall ensure that: - 2.5.2.1. the candidate shall have taken all re-assessment opportunities in the course(s) in question and shall have gained a Grade F in the re-assessment; this includes a Grade F for a nullified assessment due to late submission; - 2.5.2.2. the candidate shall have satisfied the specified criteria for progression; - 2.5.2.3. the discretionary credits shall not be applied to courses which are prerequisites; - 2.5.2.4. the discretionary award of credits shall not be applied to a course for which the course grade has been made invalid due to an academic misconduct offence concluded in accordance with Regulation A13 Student Discipline. - 2.5.2.5. the candidate shall be given the opportunity to take alternative courses in order to minimise the possibility of having insufficient credits for the award of a degree. - 2.5.2.6.
+The standards and learning outcomes of the award shall not be compromised by the discretionary award of credits. - 2.5.2.7.
 The justification for allocating discretionary credits shall be recorded in the minutes of the Progression Board.